SAITPublic/PIMSimulator/README.md

 ## 2. HW description

-PIM is a HBM stack that is pin compatilble with HBM2 and have embedded within it a PIM block, which consit
+PIM is a HBM stack that is pin compatible with HBM2 and have embedded within it a PIM block

 ### 2.1 Base Architecture